 Sage has many medicinal properties.
-It is a stimulant, a diuretic and an expectorant, it has anti-inflammatory, antioxidant and antimicrobial properties, and also serves as an appetite enhancer.
-Following is more information about health benefits sage tea provides.
+It is a stimulant, a diuretic, and an expectorant, it has anti-inflammatory, antioxidant, and antimicrobial properties, and also serves as an appetite enhancer.
+Following is more information about the health benefits sage tea provides.

-Sage is rich in antioxidants, substances which inhibit activity of free radicals, which are responsible for aging and may cause cancer and heart disease.
+Sage is rich in antioxidants, substances that inhibit the activity of free radicals, which are responsible for aging and may cause cancer and heart disease.
 Therefore, sage is a good cancer prevention remedy.
 If you already suffer from cancer, drinking sage tea may help slow cancer’s spreading.

 After at least four weeks of regular sage tea consumption, LDL aka bad cholesterol level in the body will become lower.

 While some claim applying a mixture of sage tea and apple cider vinegar to the scalp promotes hair growth, this claim still doesn’t have a solid scientific backup.

 Sage is thought to reduce milk supply in breastfeeding mothers, so it’s often recommended to women who have an oversupply of milk or are attempting to wean their infant off breastfeeding.